shidhincr/shidhincr.github.com/source/_posts/2014-08-11-a-brief-walk-through-of-the-ng-options-in-angularjs.markdown

 {%endraw%}
 ```

-Now the `selectedItem` will be bound to an object instead of the string value.
-See the codepen demo [here](http://codepen.io/shidhincr/pen/LeuDw)
+Now the `selectedItem` is bound to an object instead of the string value.
+You can see it in action [here](http://codepen.io/shidhincr/pen/LeuDw)

 <div class="info">
-If you notice, there will be a blank option element at first in the select box.
-This is because, we have the ng-model 'selectedItem' with an undefined value.
+If you notice, the first element inside the dropdown is a blank option element.
+This is because, initially, the 'selectedItem' does not have any default value and is undefined.
+Since there's no default option selected, AngularJS will generate a new option tag and select it as default.
 To fix the issue, just set the 'selectedItem' to the first object in the items array. <br/>
 $scope.selectedItem = $scope.items[0];
 </div><br/>

-Initially, the syntax of the ng-options looks very confusing to me.
-I really took some time to understand how it works.
-In the next section, we'll see the various ways of using ng-options.
+In the next section, we'll see different types of ng-options expressions.

 ## Different kinds of syntax

-1. Check the AngularJS documentation : link to it
-2. Explain each of them with the help of examples

-Find the official [documentation](https://docs.angularjs.org/api/ng/directive/select) here.
-The type of the ng-options is named as  **comprehension expression**.
+Before we start, read the official [documentation](https://docs.angularjs.org/api/ng/directive/select) here.
+If you notice, the type of the ng-options is named as  a **comprehension expression**.
 As quoted from this [link](https://groups.google.com/forum/#!topic/angular/4EDe8xIbjLU)
 >The "comprehension expression" is not the same as Angular expressions that $parse parses.
 It is a custom expression specific to ngSelect.
 You can actually see the regex it uses to parse in the ngSelect source file.

-Now let's analyse each possible expressions for the ng-options.
+We'll cover these different type of **comprehension expressions** with the help of examples below.

 <u>**For Array data  :**</u>

 **1) `label` for `value` in `array`**

-This is the simplest expression and commonly used.
-This expression tells **ng-options** directive to loop through the arrays, and generate option element with the current text.
+This is the simplest and commonly used expression.
+This tells **ng-options** directive to loop through the arrays, and generate option element containing the current value.
 The generated html looks like this:

 ![](https://lh3.googleusercontent.com/-sWj95dIg0Co/VA0e8YuM7UI/AAAAAAAASRY/kmmupaPV1Ac/h114/Screenshot%2B2014-09-08%2B07.06.16.png)

-The value of each option element is the loop index and the text is the actual array content.
-Note that the `label` is the one used to generate the text inside each option element, so it has to have the same name as the `value` if all the items inside the array are of type string.
+The *value* of each option element is the loop couter and the text inside the option element is the current array content.
+Note the `label` is the one generates the text inside each option element.
+So it should be same name as `value` if items array contains all premitive type.
 In the above example, both label and value referred as `item`.

-ng-options works great when the array contains objects rather than plain strings.
-Let's change the items like this:
+The flexibility of ng-options is when the array contains objects rather than plain strings.
+To know more, let's change the items like this:

 	$scope.items = [{name: 'one', age: 30 },{ name: 'two', age: 27 },{ name: 'three', age: 50 }];

-here, we can write our expression as
+And we can change our expression as

 	ng-options="item.name for item in items"

-The above code is simple to understand.
+The above code is pretty simple to understand.
 We're telling angular that to loop through all the items in use `item.name` as the text inside each option element.
+Let's move to much more complex type of expressions.

 **2) `select` as `label` for `value` in `array`**

 By default, unless specified, the model bound the parent select box will be the `value` of the expression.
 That means, in the previous example, the `item` is the model for the select element.
-If I select the second element in the select box, the model is like this:
+If we select the second element in the select box, the model is this:

 ![](https://lh5.googleusercontent.com/-H_M5Y7QW9Jw/VA0l1wZY6WI/AAAAAAAASRw/EB54lG4L-rA/h240/Screen%2BShot%2B2014-09-08%2Bat%2B7.43.05%2BAM.png)